 One of the Tastiest Towns of the South

-North Carolina, Durham is a foodie’s dream and one of the hottest food destinations on the east coast.
+North Carolina, Durham is a foodie’s dream and one of the hottest food destinations on the East Coast.
 A few years back, for example, Southern Living magazine named Durham one of the “South’s Tastiest Towns.”
-One of the reasons is that Durham’s chefs excel in combing old and new food styles and flavors.
+One of the reasons is that Durham’s chefs excel in combining old and new food styles and flavors.
 For that very reason, food artisans flock to Bull City to the delicious delight of the city’s many residents.

 If you have health issues (or want to prevent them), you’ll be glad to know Durham is the “City of Medicine.
-The reason why is simple; Durham offers a wide variety of outstanding medical facilities.
-Indeed, healthcare is a major industry here, with over 300 health-related companies.
-For retirees and anyone else looking to stay healthy and fit, that’s excellent news.
-It also means that, if you’re in the health and wellness industry, you’ll find jobs galore in Durham!
+The reason is simple: Durham offers various outstanding medical facilities.
+Indeed, healthcare is a primary industry here, with over 300 health-related companies for retirees and anyone else looking to stay healthy and fit.
+It also means that if you’re in the health and wellness industry, you’ll find jobs galore in Durham!

 Living in Durham Means Outdoor Activities

-You won’t lack for things to do outdoors in Durham, that’s for sure.
+You won’t lack anything to do outdoors in Durham, that’s for sure.
 Durham has so many nature parks you’ll never get bored!
-For photographers, it’s a dream, with many photo-perfect locations in and around the city.
+It’s a dream for photographers, with many photo-perfect locations in and around the city.
 Some of the best include: